-In his presidential address on December 29, 1930, Allama Iqbal outlined a vision of an independent state for Muslim-majority provinces in northwestern India, “ I would like to see the Punjab, North-West Frontier Province, Sind and Baluchistan amalgamated into a single state.
-Self-government within the British Empire, or without the British Empire, the formation of a consolidated Northwest Indian Muslim state appears to me to be , at least of Northwest India.
+In his presidential address on December 29, 1930, Allama Iqbal outlined a vision of an independent state for Muslim-majority provinces in northwestern India, “ I would personally like to see the Punjab, North-West Frontier Province, Sind and Baluchistan amalgamated into a solitary state.
+Self-government within the British Empire, or without the British Empire, the formation of A northwest that is consolidated indian state generally seems to me to be , at least of Northwest India.

 Aasmaan teri lahad per shabnam afshaani kare